 In some cases, Search Engine Optimization can take 8-12 months to start seeing anything consistent as far as leads are concerned, but with Pay Per Click Marketing, you can pretty much set up an Ad and have leads the same day, that’s one of the main benefits or using PPC.

-But if you are like most appliance repair companies that only operate on a 9am – 5pm schedule, you can set up your campaigns to only run during those hours.
+But if you are like most ac repair businesses or appliance repair companies that only operate on a 9am – 5pm schedule, you can set up your campaigns to only run during those hours.
 But if you want to also set up an after hour schedule and charge a little bit extra for emergency service, if that’s something you offer, you can do that with PPC advertising as well.

 Get your ads to show for none geographically related search terms.